Optical rotation: Comparison to the Faraday effect

-Rotation of light's plane of polarization may also occur through the Faraday effect which involves a static magnetic field.
-However, this is a distinct phenomenon that is not classified as "optical activity."
-Optical activity is reciprocal, i.e. it is the same for opposite directions of wave propagation through an optically active medium, for example clockwise polarization rotation from the point of view of an observer.
+Rotation of light's plane of polarization may also occur through the Faraday effect, which involves a static magnetic field.
+However, this is a distinct phenomenon and is not classified as "optical activity".
+Optical activity is reciprocal, i.e. it is the same for opposite directions of wave propagation through an optically active medium, for example, clockwise polarization rotation from the point of view of an observer.
 In case of optically active isotropic media, the rotation is the same for any direction of wave propagation.
-In contrast, the Faraday effect is non-reciprocal, i.e opposite directions of wave propagation through a Faraday medium will result in clockwise and anti-clockwise polarization rotation from the point of view of an observer.
+In contrast, the Faraday effect is non-reciprocal, i.e. opposite directions of wave propagation through a Faraday medium will result in clockwise and anti-clockwise polarization rotation from the point of view of an observer.
 Faraday rotation depends on the propagation direction relative to that of the applied magnetic field.
 All compounds can exhibit polarization rotation in the presence of an applied magnetic field, provided that (a component of) the magnetic field is oriented in the direction of light propagation.
 The Faraday effect is one of the first discoveries of the relationship between light and electromagnetic effects.